-- Enable UPnP: To use the Universal Plug and Play (UPnP[TM]) feature click on Enabled.
-UPnP provides compatibility with networking equipment, software and peripherals. - WAN Ping: Checking the box will allow the DIR-826L to respond to pings.
-Unchecking the box may provide some extra security from hackers. - WAN Ping Inbound Select from the drop-down menu if you would like to applyFilter: the Inbound Filter to the WAN ping.
-Refer to the Inbound Filters section for more information. - WAN Port Speed: You may set the port speed of the Internet port to 10Mbps, 100Mbps, or Auto (recommended).
+Enable UPnP: To use the Universal Plug and Play (UPnPTM) feature click on Enabled.
+UPnP provides compatibility with networking equipment, software and peripherals.

+WAN Ping: Checking the box will allow the DIR-626L to respond to pings.
+Unchecking the box may provide some extra security from hackers.

+WAN Ping Inbound Select from the drop-down menu if you would like to apply Filter: the Inbound Filter to the WAN ping.
+Refer to the Inbound Filters section for more information.